 - Add the garlic, celery, carrots, and onions to the pan.
 Add salt, pepper, sage, and thyme and sautee until the onions are translucent, about 5 minutes.

-- Pour in the chicken stock, adding in the bay leaves as well, and bring to a roaring boil.
+- Pour in the broth, adding in the bay leaves as well, and bring to a roaring boil.

 - Add in the egg noodles and cook for 2 minutes shorter than package instructions list.